aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

 * [Amazon SageMaker Example Notebooks](https://github.com/awslabs/amazon-sagemaker-examples)

 ## Next step:
-Instead of using an endpoint with an always on server, let's explore [using Lambda to make inferences against our model](../3_Inference).
+Instead of using an Amazon SageMaker endpoint with an always-on server, let's explore [using Lambda to make inferences against our model](../3_Inference).